-- ROM Tables Overview on page D5-146.
+- ROM Tables Overview on page D5-148.

-- ROM Table Types on page D5-147.
+- ROM Table Types on page D5-149.

-- Component and Peripheral ID Registers for ROM Tables on page D5-148.
+- Component and Peripheral ID Registers for ROM Tables on page D5-150.

-- The component address on page D5-149.

-- Location of the ROM Table on page D5-150.

-- ROM Table hierarchies on page D5-151.

 D5.1 ROM Tables Overview

 ROM Tables hold information about debug components.

 - Systems with a single debug component do not require a ROM Table.
 However, a designer might choose to implement such a system to include a ROM Table. - Systems with more than one debug component must include at least one ROM Table.